Around the Boree Log: Production

 The movie was shot on location in the New South Wales bush, mostly at the Wollondilly River area near Goulburn, in early 1925.
 The director had previously worked as an assistant on While the Billy Boils (1921) and would direct The Birth of White Australia (1928).
 He also tried to make a film of the novel Love Blind but was unable to raise finance.

 Most of the cast were anonymous people who lived in the area.
 Unlike The Birth of White Australia, which was funded by the residents of Young, this film received no financial assistance from Goulburn.

 Release

 The film met with resistance from distributors who felt it was Roman Catholic propaganda.
 It was also criticised for having little plot and consisting mostly of a travelogue of scenery and incidents in the country.

 Other reviewers however gave it unqualified praise; it screened throughout Australia and New Zealand, made money for its backers, and created renewed interest for Hartigan's book.

+Box office success appears to have been strong.